-Courtney McDermott (2011) is the membership engagement coordinator at the American Academy of Arts and Sciences and a professor in the online Masters in Creative Writing program at Southern New Hampshire University.
+Courtney McDermott (2011) is the program administrator of film and media studies at Tufts University, and a professor in the online Masters in Creative Writing program at Southern New Hampshire University.
 McDermott’s debut collection of short stories, How They Spend Their Sundays (Whitepoint Press, 2013), was nominated for both the PEN/Hemingway Award and The Story Prize.
 Her prose, essays, and book reviews have appeared in The Bookends Review, First Line Magazine, Lunch Ticket, Emerge Literary Journal, The Nassau Review, Sliver of Stone, Found Press, Allasso Magazine, The Lyon Review, Highlights Magazine, Raving Dove Online, A Room of Her Own Foundation Online, Third Wednesday, Berkeley Fiction Review, Daily Palette, Italy From a Backpack, NewPages, Dual Vision/Warscapes, Late Night Library, and Little Village Magazine.
-She has also published poetry in Iowa Source Poetry.
-She recently published a book review of Is Graduate School Really For You? in NACADA Journal.
-In 2010, she was awarded a Library Liason Grant by ISLA in 2010 and received the Kaneb Center Outstanding Graduate Student Teacher Award for Excellence in Teaching.
+Her poetry has also been featured in Iowa Source Poetry, and NACADA Journal.
+In 2010, she was awarded a Library Liason Grant by ISLA and received the Kaneb Center Outstanding Graduate Student Teacher Award for Excellence in Teaching.
 For her upcoming events and recent news, visit her website.

 William McGee (1993) has published fiction in Notre Dame Review, Re:Visions and The Bend.

-Janet McNally (2005) teaches English and Creative Writing at Canisius College in New York.
+Janet McNally (2005) teaches English and creative writing at Canisius College in New York.
 Her first novel, Girls in the Moon, was published by HarperTeen in 2016.
 Her poetry and fiction have appeared in Alaska Quarterly Review, Bellingham Review, Boulevard, Crab Orchard Review, Crazyhorse, Ecotone, Gettysburg Review, Greensboro Review, Hayden’s Ferry Review, Iron Horse Literary Review, Louisville Review, Mid-American Review, New Ohio Review, Poet Lore, Southampton Review, Traffic East, and Best New Poets 2012.
-McNally has received the Fellowship in Fiction from the New York Foundation for the Arts (2008, 2015), the Iron Horse Literary Review Discovered Voices Fiction Writer Award (2004), and the 2014 White Pine Press Poetry Prize for her book Some Girls, judged by Ellen Bass.
+McNally received the Fellowship in Fiction from the New York Foundation for the Arts (2008, 2015), the Iron Horse Literary Review Discovered Voices Fiction Writer Award (2004), and the 2014 White Pine Press Poetry Prize for her book Some Girls, judged by Ellen Bass.
 In 2012 she was selected for Best New Poets’ Final 50 anthology.
 More information and updates can be found on her website.

 Tony Messina (2016) published a short story in the anthology Taiwan Tales.